1. Application of Terms & Conditions

 2. Applications for Home to School Transport

 2.1.
-All applications for up to four children must be made online by a parent or guardian over the age of 18.
+All applications for up to three children must be made online by a parent or guardian over the age of 18.
 The company cannot accept paper or email applications.

 2.2.
 Once an application has been made online the applicant will receive an acknowledgment of their application stating the details entered.